rohith10/Project1-RayTracer/README.md

 Current
 -------
 The current version of the raytracer supports sphere and cube primitives.
-It can handle reflective materials and treats all lights as area lights, sampled regularly at 8x8 grid points.
+It can handle reflective materials and treats all lights as area lights, sampled regularly at 8x8 grid points (not because I wanted to; the machines I can use have old GPUs that will buckle if I take more sample points).
 Because of this, there is a very visible banding effect on the soft shadows.
 It does not perform antialiasing.

 On the way